 The grey Help Session time slots are optional.
 During these sessions, you can work with your peers and get help from teaching assistants on specific topics.
 Each day will feature targeted help for multiple topics.
 The schedule of these topics throughout the term will be posted online.
 The yellow, blank time slots represent free time.

 Note that module tests and Top Up opportunities will happen outside of the time slots shown here, often during the evening.
-A schedule of these assessments will be posted in each course syllabus and a complete schedule for all classes will be posted online.
+A schedule of these assessments will be posted in each course syllabus.

 Program Structure